-I had a hole in my heart that needed to be filled.
+I never thought I would want to date again after I lost him, but I definitely had a hole in my heart that needed to be filled.
 So I did all of the things everyone told me to do to find compatible people.
 I joined various groups and went out more often and tried new things.
 But as soon as I opened my mouth to share some humor, I felt like a stranger in a strange land.
 Nobody seemed to understand or speak my language.

-Four years after my husband died, a young man came to my house to do some work.
-While he was here, I made one of my usual joking comments and instead of rolling his eyes or ignoring me, he burst out laughing.
-And for the next few hours, the tech and I had that incredible playful banter that I had been missing so much.
+Four years after my husband died, after feeling like I would never be understood again, I was going through a medical procedure because of the extreme fatigue I had been feeling.
+I made one of my usual jocular comments to the tech I was working with and instead of rolling his eyes or ignoring me, he burst out laughing.
+And for the next few hours, the tech and I had that incredible playful banter that my husband and I used to share.
 Finally!
 I met someone who spoke and understood my language.

-He was a lot younger than me, but we became friends.
-He would call me and tell me about comedians that he liked or shows that made him laugh.
+The tech and I became friends.
+He would text me and tell me about comedians that he liked or shows that made him laugh.
 And we would share that same banter that just came natural to us.
 The comedians, the shows, the jokes, the banter…..all of it just reminded me of what I had been missing for the last four years.
 It was so simple.
 I had kept the real me locked up tight and I had the key all along.
 Laughter was the key!!

 To do that, I had to be brave enough to be proud of who I really am.
 I’m the class clown.
 The closet comedian.
 Queen of the witty quips.
 I know that not everybody is going to get my humor, but I also know that some people will, if I’m brave enough to share it.

 I have learned that laughter is a necessity for my mental AND physical health.
 I need it!!
 It makes me feel GOOD to laugh and makes me feel even better if I can make other people laugh.
 If I meet someone who likes my sense of humor and rewards me with their mirth, I’m going to do my best to keep them in my life so we can continue to share that laughter.
-Nothing brightens my soul like a good easy volley of playful banter so if I meet someone who can answer me, quip for quip, I feel like I’m in my own version of Heaven.
-And when I can’t find people to laugh with, I listen to comedians on Pandora or Youtube, to keep my own personal inner comedy channel fully charged.
+Nothing brightens my soul like a good easy volley of playful banter.
+And when I can’t find people to laugh with, I listen to comedians on Pandora or Youtube to keep my own personal inner comedy channel fully charged.

 My husband accepted me completely, 100% the way that I am, with all of my crazy comedy and playful pranks.
 Because of that, I flourished in the relationship.
+I excelled in my work and in my life.
 I was in love.
 Not just with him, but with myself and with life in general.
 But since he died, I wasn’t really sure anyone else would accept the real me and so I hid it.
 I let it drift away.
 But once I was brave enough to share the “real me” again, I started to feel whole AND healthy again.
 For the first time in 4 years, I felt like myself.

 I thought I had lost myself when I lost my husband but what I had really lost was my courage to be myself.
 And what I learned is that we can’t really live and thrive and be healthy if we are hiding who we truly are.
 When I realized how simple the keys to my health and happiness were, I made an effort to include laughter in my life every single day.
 Laughter is the key to who I am.
 And when I realized the answer was so simple, I just had to laugh!